lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Padding: size of the L2 Word (for most technologies, a byte; for some technologies, a bit).
 Value of the padding bits (1 or 0).
   The value of the padding bits needs to be specified because the padding bits are included in the MIC calculation.

-* Take into account that the length of rule-id + N + T + W when possible is good to have a multiple of 8 bits to complete a byte and avoid padding
+* Take into account that the length of Rule ID + N + T + W when possible is good to have a multiple of 8 bits to complete a byte and avoid padding

-* In the ACK format to have a length for Rule-ID + T + W bit into a complete number of byte to do optimization more easily
+* In the ACK format to have a length for Rule ID + T + W bit into a complete number of byte to do optimization more easily

 * The technology documents will describe if Rule ID is constrained by any alignment